ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/bak-usa.md

 <br>
 <br>

-## In 2016, I got a job writing for this hot new startup in the city of Buffalo: Bak USA.
+## In 2016, I got a job writing for this hot new startup in the city of Buffalo.

 The company was pretty new.
 It was so new that I was asked to help brand the business from the ground up.

 That meant creating a brand voice from scratch, developing a style guide, and writing nearly every word of the corporate website.

 But none of that was possible without our phenomenal marketing team.
 The harder we worked, the bigger we got and the more we could do.

 With so many talented people on the team, we were able to produce a lot.
 Like, a lot:

 * 1 Corporate Catalog
 * 2 Websites